 Ecuador has already issued — and withdrawn — a CBDC

-The currency became usable in February 2015.
+The digital currency became usable in February 2015.
 Consumers kept account balances on the Ecuadorian Central Bank’s balance sheet and transacted DE using a mobile app.
 However, after less than three years, the electronic currency system was shut down.
 Account holders were told they had until the end of March 2018 to withdraw their funds.

 Having emerged against a backdrop of hyperinflation (1999) and subsequent dollarization of the national economy, the government attempted to calm fears that DE was a stepping stone towards de-dollarization.
 It therefore made the system voluntary, rather than mandatory, in 2014.